lulav/LRS_Documentation/docs_data_analysis/data_access/batch_overview.md

 ```

 So, if the the provided batch name has multiple matches, the clarification may be needed.
-This can be easily achived by setting one of the constraints:
+This can be easily achieved by setting one of the constraints:

 - follow the warning's suggestion and set `exact_match` to True.
 This will select the batch with the exact name provided (if it exists):
 ```python